 Sleep is essential to good health and poor sleep leads to increased health costs and a lower quality of life.
 Sleep disorders produce a wide range of health and behavioral manifestations and decrease performance.
 Nearly one in three individuals endorse one of the major sleep complaints.
 The UNC Sleep Disorders Center provides care to patients with a wide range of sleep-related complaints and offers a full range of behavioral, pharmacological, surgical and device-related therapies to improve the symptoms and long-term health effects of these disorders.
 The center is accredited by the American Academy of Sleep Medicine as a full-service sleep center.

-Complete sleep evaluations are provided through initial consultation in the UNC Sleep Clinic and may include polysomnographic study in the UNC Sleep Disorders Laboratory.
-Our sleep neurologists, Bradley Vaughn and Heidi Roth, are board-certified in sleep disorders medicine and are nationally recognized leaders in the area of sleep medicine.
-These physicians work in concert with physician assistant Rebecca Torres and family nurse practitioner Christine Shooter to provide in depth quality care.
+Complete sleep evaluations for adults and children are provided through initial consultation in the UNC Sleep Clinic and may include polysomnographic study in the UNC Sleep Disorders Laboratory.
+Our sleep neurologists, Drs.
+Heidi Roth, Bradley Vaughn, Nathan Walker, and Zheng (Jane) Fan (pediatric sleep medicine) are board-certified in sleep disorders medicine and are nationally recognized leaders in the area of sleep medicine.
+These physicians work in concert with a physician assistant, Phillip Isaacs, and a nurse practitioner, Molly Wangler.